RoboJackets/apiary/docs/officers/attendance.rst

 #.
 Click the Actions menu (three dots |actionsmenu|) to the right of the :guilabel:`Team Details` or :guilabel:`Event Details` header, then choose the :guilabel:`Record Attendance` option.
    A popup will appear.

-At this point you may either continue by entering GTIDs manually in the text field, or connecting to an external BuzzCard reader by Bluetooth.
+At this point you may either continue by entering GTIDs manually in the text field, or connect to an external BuzzCard reader with Bluetooth.

 .. important::
     Support for using an external BuzzCard reader by Bluetooth is limited to Google Chrome (on Windows, macOS, Linux, ChromeOS, and Android)